medhanitasrat/BBB-Materials-/README.md

 .
 .
 .
-16  file_name = 'Enter the file name if the file you want to read here'
+16  file_name = 'Enter the file name of the file you want to read here'
 ```